Ovarian cysts

 Effects

-Complications are also rare.
+Complications are rare.
 They may occur if the wall of the cyst ruptures (bursts) and the fluid leaks out into the space around it.
 Although ruptures can be painful, they are usually harmless.
 Only rarely do they lead to bleeding that needs to be stopped through surgery.

 A more serious complication may occur if the ovary becomes twisted around the tissue that supports it.
 Known as ovarian torsion, this mainly happens in women who have larger cysts – often after jerky movements, for instance when playing tennis.
 Ovarian torsion is very painful.
 It may also cut off the blood supply to the ovary.
 If that happens, surgery is needed as soon as possible to prevent the ovary from dying.